Ircam-WAM/timeside-player/README.md

 - `TIMESIDE_PASS`: Password for the Timeside API
 - `TIMESIDE_BASE_URL`: Base URL for the Timeside API (e.g 'https://sandbox.wasabi.telemeta.org')

-For local environment, you may want to make use of the `cypress.env.json` file which has a template:
+For local environment, you may want to make use of the `cypress.env.json` file which has a template.
 ```
 cp cypress.env.json.example cypress.env.json
 ```

 You can edit the file to set the appropriate values.
 ```
 $EDITOR cypress.env.json
 ```

+And run the end-to-end test suite.
 ```
 npm run test:e2e
 ```